esorbalo/one-lang-todo/README.md

 # One-Lang Todo Application

-Boilerplate code to create Backend + Web + Mobile applications entirely on JavaScript.
+Unopionated boilerplate code to create Backend + Web + Mobile applications entirely on JavaScript.
 Quick to setup and deploy.
 Ready to be used in hackatons, proof of concepts or early startups.

 It covers:

-* Backend - Postgresql, Authentication through Auth0, ready to be deployed on Heroku
+* Backend - Postgresql, Authentication through Auth0, logging, ready to be deployed on Heroku
-* Web - React, Bootstrap 3, Authentication
+* Web - React, Bootstrap 3, SCSS, Redux, Authentication, ESLint
-* Mobile - React-Native, Expo, Native-Base, React-Navigation, Authentication
+* Mobile - React-Native, Expo, Native-Base, React-Navigation, Redux, Authentication, ESLint

 This is a spin-off from a private project.

+## Philosophy

+The project aims to shorten the idea-to-market time.
+It should not take more than one hour to have a todo application running locally (backend + web in chrome + mobile in simulator).
+And at most one more hour to have the backend + web deployed on Heroku and mobile published to Expo.
+That's all.
+In a blink of an eye you are ready to send links to a web page and mobile apps to your friends or potential customers.

+The code is highly customizable and simple.
+The project is implemented using the popular layer architecture: each layer can be easily replaced without affecting much the other layers.
+For example, backend can be replaced with Spring Boot or with Firebase without affecting web and mobile.
+Mobile can be replaced with Swift and Kotlin without affecting backend and web.

+## Architecture

 ## Local setup